xuniversox/Wander-Codex/README.md

 # Wander-Codex

-#### a encyclopedia addon for the player confused throughout World of Warcraft experiences.
+#### a informative addon for the player confused throughout World of Warcraft experiences.